Bifurcation analysis of two-dimensional Rayleigh--B\'enard convection using deflation: Numerical methods

 \subsection{Linear stability analysis}

 The stability analysis of a given steady state $(\vf{u}_0,T_0)$ is performed by considering the perturbation ansatz

-where the velocity perturbation $\vf{v} \ll 1$ and the temperature perturbation $\theta \ll 1$ have an eigenvalue or growth rate $\lambda$.
-When at least one of the eigenvalues has a positive real part $\mathcal R(\lambda) > 0$, we can have two types of instabilities.
-The stationary instability which occurs when the imaginary part of the eigenvalue $\mathcal I(\lambda) = 0$ and the oscillatory instability which occurs when $\mathcal I(\lambda) \neq 0$.
-If all the eigenvalues have negative real parts, then the perturbed steady state is stable.
+where the velocity perturbation $\vf{v} \ll 1$ and the temperature perturbation $\theta \ll 1$ have an eigenvalue $\lambda$, whose real part is the growth rate and imaginary part is the frequency of the corresponding eigenvector.
+When at least one of the eigenvalues has a positive real part $\mathcal R(\lambda) > 0$, we can have two types of instabilities: to a real eigenmode, occurring when the imaginary part of the eigenvalue $\mathcal I(\lambda) = 0$, and to a complex eigenmode, occurring when $\mathcal I(\lambda) \neq 0$.
+If all the eigenvalues have negative real parts, then the steady state is stable.
 Inserting \cref{eq_linear_ansatz} into \cref{eq_RB} and considering the linearised system of equations, we obtain the following generalised eigenvalue problem at leading order

 where $I$ is the relevant identity operator and $A$ is the linear operator defined by

 The eigenvalue problem described in \cref{eq_eigenvalue_pb} is solved with a Krylov--Schur method~\cite{stewart2002} using the SLEPc library~\cite{hernandez2005slepc}.